Taylor Of Old Bond Street Sandalwood Shaving Cream Review

 It is very easy to lather, and I use about the size of a large almond, which is usually enough.
 I did face lather and bowl lather, and both were suitable with this cream.

-When applied, it can get quite thirsty, which could be due to glycerin.
-The thirstyness required me to add a bit of extra water to the brush to keep what lather I had on my face hydrated.
-This thirstyness happens with many creams and soaps, and it’s no drama.
+When applied, it can become quite thirsty, which may be due to the presence of glycerin.
+The thirstiness required me to add a bit of extra water to the brush to keep the lather on my face hydrated.
+This dryness occurs with many creams and soaps, and it’s no big deal.

-I got the protection I need and plenty of lubrication that helped the razor glide.
+I got the protection I needed and plenty of lubrication that helped the razor glide.

 I also used it with TOBS Sandalwood Pre-Shave after I tried it out without pre-shave first, and that was a real treat.
-If you like scent while shaving, particularly Sandalwood, then that combo is a treat.
+If you enjoy scented shaving products, particularly those with a sandalwood scent, then this combo is a treat.

 Post Shave

-As always, I leave my skin naked when testing out a new shaving cream or soap to see how my skin is after.
+As always, I leave my skin bare when testing out a new shaving cream or soap to see how it affects my skin.

 I was left with a nice soft feeling on my face after shaving, and while my skin was mildly dry, it soon came back to life after an hour or so without applying balm or anything else.